sunildivyam/raiweb/README.md

 # raiweb
-raiweb is simple project using AngularJS 1.5, Bootstrap 3.0
+raiweb is simple project using AngularJS 1.5, Bootstrap 3.0.
+Built on ASP.net MVC5